digitalocean/ansible-collection/README.md

 Please read [this](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for more information on API tokens.

 > **Warning**
-> Keep in mind, running the sample playbooks that create cloud resources cloud will cost real money.
+> Keep in mind, running the sample playbooks that create cloud resources will cost real money.

 [This](./playbooks/account_info.yml) is a sample playbook which returns your DigitalOcean account information: